josh-swerdlow/thoughts-room/README.md

 # Thoughts Room (Modern Remake)

-Recreation of the classic “Thoughts Room” experience: a single-page, client-side sanctuary where visitors type their thoughts, release them into a cosmic sky, and watch each fragment drift away with gentle ambience.
+Recreation of the classic "Thoughts Room" experience: a single-page, client-side sanctuary where visitors type their thoughts, release them into a cosmic sky, and watch each fragment drift away with gentle ambience.
 No persistence, no accounts—just a moment of quiet.

+---

+## About

+This is a room for you to let your thoughts flow out of your head and into the stars.
+You can type your thoughts into the text area and press enter to release them.
+You can alter the sounds and the animations to your liking.

+It is completely free, open source, and lives entirely in your browser.
+Read, fork, or contribute on [GitHub](https://github.com/josh-swerdlow/thoughts-room).

+This is a remake of the thoughts room from "The Quiet Place" project.
+Created by [Amit Tweeto](https://x.com/amitayt).

+The original site featured [One Day in August](https://open.spotify.com/track/4qHBvrzFbpUWeFxhdbpar8?si=7534e36c461e4320) by [Marc Teichert](https://open.spotify.com/artist/4kejsujyv9SlWKhFjRO7n4?si=E2_D4GxiT6mI4geFicdSkQ) ([Spotify](https://open.spotify.com/track/4qHBvrzFbpUWeFxhdbpar8?si=7534e36c461e4320), [Apple Music](https://music.apple.com/us/artist/marc-teichert/514192491), [Bandcamp](https://marcteichert.bandcamp.com/)).
+With his permission, One Day in August once again provides audio for this quiet place to reflect on your thoughts.

 ---